MazamaScience/MazamaTimeSeries/README.md

 `sts$data` -- rows = UTC time; cols = measured parameters (plus an additional `datetime` column)

-Each `sts` object can support the following types of time series data:
+`sts` objects can support the following types of time series data:

 * stationary sensor deployments only (no "mobile" sensors)
 * single instrument only